palantir/hadoop/PALANTIR-CHANGELOG.md

 # 2.8.0-palantir.7

+The new version scheme caused the build to not happen.
+The changes in this version were released as 2.8.0-palantir.8 instead.

+# 2.8.0-palantir.8

 Based on branch-2.8.0, tag release-2.8.0-RC3 (commit 91f2b7a13d1e97be65db92ddabc627cc29ac0009).
 In other words, this is based off of the actual Apache Hadoop 2.8.0 release.
 Notably, it also contains the security fixes from Apache Hadoop 2.8.1.